ARM has created contemporary environments for learning, performing and working at this Melbourne independent school.

-We also several new outdoor learning spaces for the senior school.
+We also added several new outdoor learning spaces for the senior school.

 The main one is a courtyard/gathering area called the Agora.
 It’s approximately 30m across, located at the junction of the Leonardian and the new Year 12 building.
 It has a small outdoor stage and a big screen for myriad uses, including telecasting events happening in the Leonardian.

 There’s also a new promenade between the Leonardian and the heritage Harefield House, and a mews with an external lecture space just north of the new Year 12 building.

 These new facilities add to an attractive, cohesive campus that respects the history of St Leonard’s and looks to the future.

 Construction was completed in 2020.